Redshift Security: Access and Data Flows Explained

 Features like RBAC and SSO are the first security guards to limit access to sensitive information inside the organization.

 During our work with customers we have seen so many cases of excessive privileges that are difficult to track and exposing their data to a real danger.
+Strong access control policy can help to protect against external and internal threats by limiting users access to sensitive data.

-Using SSO authentication
+Using SSO Authentication

 Redshift offers identity federation as well as database user management.